-We are very excited to have Martin as our new MD from December 2023.
+We were delighted when Martin joined us as our new MD from December 2023.
 He has been a choral singer himself, and has a wealth of experience teaching music, directing choirs, orchestras and many other musical disciplines.

 Over the past four decades Martin has directed countless choral and chamber orchestra concerts, particularly in London and the South-West.
 Here in Cornwall he has built up a reputation for delivering dynamic and expressive performances, often in Truro Cathedral.
 When finances have permitted, he has also put on larger-scale works such as Stravinsky’s Rite of Spring, Holst’s The Planet’s Suite, Verdi’s Requiem, Bizet’s Carmen and Mozart’s The Magic Flute and Walton’s Belshazzar’s Feast.
 He is passionate about involving young people in his performances and hopes to instil in them a life-long love of music-making.